meeshkan/properties-driven-development-tutorial/ARTICLE.md

 ]
 ```

-This would make a nice unit test for our code!
-However, the test has quite a few assumptions baked within:
+This example would make a nice unit test for our code!
+However, the test would have quite a few assumptions baked in:

-- Keys are distinct
+- Keys are distinct.
-- Values are integers
+- Values are integers.
-- There are no missing values
+- There are no missing values.

-Being good developers we are, we would of course go on writing unit tests to cover each of those assumptions with the behaviour we want.
-The bad news is our imaginations are limited.
-For example, above we forgot to list the assumptions that the list of keys is non-empty and there's at least one row in the CSV.
+Even if we wanted to be thorough and write unit tests to cover each of those assumptions... our imaginations are limited.
+For example, we already forgot to mention the assumptions that the list of keys is non-empty and that there's at least one row in the CSV.

 Property-based tests are excellent for forcing us to be **explicit about our assumptions**.
 To come up with properties for our CSV-to-JSON parser, we would need to first generate CSVs we expect our parser to be able to handle.

-Here's the pseudocode for one such generator:
+Here's the pseudocode for this type of generator:

-1. Generate keys: a list of arbitrary strings,
+1. Generate keys: A list of arbitrary strings.
-1. Generate the number of rows: a non-negative integer,
+1. Generate the number of rows: A non-negative integer.
 1. Generate rows: For each row and key, generate an arbitrary string value.

 Can you see how many tricky cases our generator forces us to cover?
-The list of keys may be empty, the number of rows may be zero, and we assume our code works with arbitrary strings (including empty strings and strings containing commas) both as keys and values.
-Generator as above would push our CSV parser to its limits!
+The list of keys may be empty or the number of rows may be zero.
+We also assume our code works with arbitrary strings (including empty strings and strings containing commas).
+And that those strings can work as both keys and values.
+Creating a generator ensures that our CSV parser is pushed to its limits.

-The generator as above might turn out to be too demanding for our use case.
-If that happens, we can simply relax the generator to produce "friendlier" data.
-Instead of "programming by coincidence", where specific cases may or may not be supported, we've consciously made the decision which cases are supported.
+But this generator might turn out to be too demanding for our use case.
+If that happens, we can relax the generator to produce friendlier data.
+For example, if we find that our code crashes with empty input, but we know that empty inputs are filtered elsewhere in the code, we can change the generator to produce only non-empty inputs.
+Instead of [programming by coincidence](https://pragprog.com/the-pragmatic-programmer/extracts/coincidence), we've consciously made the decision what our code can and cannot do.

-The above generator is an example of a "bottom-up" approach to data generation.
-Instead of generating totally random CSVs, we generate them bottom-up, keeping track of what goes in so that we know what our expected result is.
-This avoids the problem where we need to duplicate the implementation in tests.
-For example, with the generator above, we know the length of the resulting JSON array should be equal to the non-negative integer drawn at step 2, the number of rows we generated.
+The generator we created is an example of a bottom-up approach to data generation.
+Instead of generating random CSVs directly, we generate them step by step and keep track of what goes in.
+So when the time comes to write an assertion that our code did the right thing, we know what the expected result is.
+This avoids the problem where we need to duplicate the possibly complex implementation in tests.
+For example, with our generator, we know the length of the resulting JSON array should be equal to the number of rows generated at step 2.
 That's a good property!

-This concludes the brief introduction to properties-driven development.
-We next move to applying the principles in an example project.
+With that, we should have an understanding of what properties-driven development is.
+Next, let's apply these principles in an example project.

-## Example project: sorted dictionary
+## Example project: Sorted dictionary

-As an example project, we'll build our own **sorted dictionary** in Python.
-We call the datastructure `SortedDict` and expect it to always keep its keys in sorted order.
-Such a `SortedDict` might be useful for keeping, for example, users in the order they logged into our application.
+As an example project, we'll build our own [**dictionary**](https://docs.python.org/3/tutorial/datastructures.html#dictionaries) in Python.
+We'll call the data structure `SortedDict` and expect it to always keep its keys in a particular order.
+This type of sorted dictionary might be useful, for example, when you want to keep users listed in the same order they logged into an application.
 We're also able to traverse the sorted list of key-value pairs in linear time.

-We keep the keys sorted by storing the key-value pairs in a [binary search tree](https://en.wikipedia.org/wiki/Binary_search_tree).
-Because the standard tree could be unbalanced and therefore ineffective, you should use [`sortedcontainers`](https://github.com/grantjenks/python-sortedcontainers/) in real-life use cases.
+For our project, we'll keep the keys sorted by storing the key-value pairs in a [binary search tree](https://en.wikipedia.org/wiki/Binary_search_tree).

+> Note: Because the standard tree could be unbalanced, and therefore ineffective, you should use [`sortedcontainers`](https://github.com/grantjenks/python-sortedcontainers/) in production software.

-Implementing sorted dictionary still makes a good example for properties-driven development for various reasons.
-First, it shows that property-based testing is not only for functional programming but just as useful for implementing a mutable dictionary.
-Second, while the implementation is straight-forward, it's also complex enough to deserve good tests.
-Especially the deletion logic is error-prone.
-Finally, because the implementation is based on the well-known binary search tree, we can resort to simple reference implementations in this article.
+Implementing a sorted dictionary is a good example for properties-driven development for various reasons:

+1. It shows that property-based testing is not only for functional programming.
+This principle can be equally as useful for implementing a mutable dictionary.
+1. While the implementation is straightforward, it's also complex enough to deserve good tests.
+Especially the deletion logic as it's more error-prone.
+1. Because the implementation is based on the well-known binary search tree, we can resort to the reference implementation from [Introduction to Algorithms](https://en.wikipedia.org/wiki/Introduction_to_Algorithms) textbook.

-For the simplicity of this article, we assume the keys are integers and that the keys themselves are used for comparison (instead of providing a custom callable per value like `SortedDict` in `sortedcontainers` does).
+For the sake of this article, we'll assume the keys are integers and that the keys themselves are used for comparison (instead of providing a custom callable per value like `SortedDict` in `sortedcontainers` does).

 ### What should it do?

 To come up with properties, we first need to come up with the requirements for our `SortedDict`.
-One way to come up with requirements is to play around with the API we expect our module to have.
+One way to come up with requirements is to play around with the API that we expect our module to have.

-First, we probably expect we can search for an inserted key:
+First, we expect that we can search for an inserted key:

 ```python
 >>> # Insert and search